gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/AI_TRAINING.md

 `Compressor::getTankPressure()` is deliberately *not* used here — it is a 5-sample mean that refreshes only every 500 ms and is sampled regardless of valve state.

-Each sample also records `others_flowing`: how many of the other three corners had a same-direction valve open at the midpoint of the pulse.
-All four corners share one tank filling and one exhaust dumping, so the same pressure move runs at a different rate alone than it does with three others competing. **This field is logged but is not a model input** — it exists so we can measure whether contention explains the residual bias (predictions long on moves ≤15 psi, short on moves >15 psi) that survives every feature parameterization tried so far.
-Using it means widening the fitter and the RLS covariance from 3×3 to 4×4, which is deliberately deferred until the data justifies it.
+Each sample also records `others_flowing`: how many of the other three corners are expected to share the tank (or the exhaust) during this pulse.
+All four corners share one tank filling and one exhaust dumping, so the same pressure move runs at a materially different rate alone than it does with three others competing.
+It is the model's third input — see *Contention* below.

 `recordLearnSample()` routes each sample by model state: